OpenNebula/docs/source/open_cluster_deployment/storage_setup/lvm_drivers.rst

 ================================================================================
 Nodes needs to meet the following requirements:

-* LVM2 must be available on Nodes
+* LVM2 must be available on Nodes.
 * ``lvmetad`` must be disabled.
 Set this parameter in ``/etc/lvm/lvm.conf``: ``use_lvmetad = 0``, and disable the ``lvm2-lvmetad.service`` if running.
 * ``oneadmin`` needs to belong to the ``disk`` group.
 * All the nodes need to have access to the same LUNs.
-* A LVM VG needs to be created in the shared LUNs for each datastore following name: ``vg-one-<system_ds_id>``.
-This just needs to be done in one node.
+* A LVM VG needs to be created in the shared LUNs for each datastore with the following name: ``vg-one-<system_ds_id>``.
+This just needs to be done in one Node.
 * Virtual Machine disks are symbolic links to the block devices.
 However, additional VM files like checkpoints or deployment files are stored under ``/var/lib/one/datastores/<id>``.
 Be sure that enough local space is present.
-* All the nodes need to have access to the images and System Datastores, mounting the associated directories.
+* All the Nodes need to have access to the images and System Datastores, mounting the associated directories.

-.. note:: In order to support live migration the datastore underlying storage (i.e ``/var/lib/one/datastores/<id>`` folder) needs to be shared across the hypervisors (e.g by using NFS or similar mechanisms).
+.. note:: In order to support live migration the Datastore underlying storage (i.e ``/var/lib/one/datastores/<id>`` folder) needs to be shared across the hypervisors (e.g by using NFS or similar mechanisms).

-.. note:: In case of the virtualization host reboot, the volumes need to be activated to be available for the hypervisor again.
+.. note:: In case of the virtualization Host reboot, the volumes need to be activated to be available for the hypervisor again.
 If the :ref:`node package <kvm_node>` is installed, the activation is done automatically.
-Otherwise, each volume device of the virtual machines running on the host before the reboot needs to be activated manually by running ``lvchange -ay $DEVICE`` (or, activation script ``/var/tmp/one/tm/fs_lvm/activate`` from the remote scripts may be executed on the host to do the job).
+If not, each volume device of the Virtual Machines running on the Host before the reboot needs to be activated manually by running ``lvchange -ay $DEVICE`` (or, activation script ``/var/tmp/one/tm/fs_lvm/activate`` from the remote scripts may be executed on the Host to do the job).

 .. _lvm_drivers_templates:

 OpenNebula Configuration
 ================================================================================

-Once the Node storage setup is ready, the OpenNebula configuration comprises of two steps:
+Once the Node storage setup is ready, the OpenNebula configuration comprises two steps:

 * Create System Datastore
 * Create Image Datastore